A website migration is a critical time for any business and as such should be carefully considered and planned.

 Using site:domain.com take a benchmark of the number of pages from your website currently indexed by the major search engines.

-19: Benchmark the Number of Search Engine Entry Pages within your Analytics Platform
+19: Benchmark the Number of Search Engine Entry Pages Within your Analytics Platform

-While on the test server carry out a complete SEO audit of the new website.
+While on the test server, carry out a complete SEO audit of the new website.
 This will explore and make recommendations to improve the SEO of the website and will cover issues like site information architecture, title tags and content optimisation and schema.org mark-up.

-When you’ve put together an extensive functional spec for the future website, the more closely this is adhered to in the design process the less potential work that will come as a consequence of the audit, however it should be expected that the audit will introduce a number of additional elements to a pre-launch snagging list.
+When you’ve put together an extensive functional spec for the future website, the more closely this is adhered to in the design process, the less potential work that will come as a consequence of the audit.
+However, it should be expected that the audit will introduce a number of additional elements to a pre-launch snagging list.

-A suitable amount of resource and breathing space in the launch timeline should be allocated.
+As such, a suitable amount of resource and breathing space in the launch timeline should be allocated.

 21: Prepare a Robots.txt File for the New Site